dayadam/liri-app/README.md

 - [Installation](#installing)
 - [Built With](#built-with)

+## Organization of the Application

+The app mainly consists of three functions intended for the CLI arguments of `concert-this`, `spotify-this-song`, and `movie-this`.
+The `concert-this` function uses axios to connect to the SeatGeek API and log information for a given artist or band of their soonest upcoming event.
+The `spotify-this-song` function uses the node-spotify-api package to connect to the Spotify API and retrieve and log information about the searched song.
+The `movie-this` function uses axios to connect to the omdb API and retrieve and log information about the searched movie.
+The application checks to see if `do-what-it-says` is the first argument, in which case the application will read the random.txt file and execute the command (i.e., `spotify-this-song`) and search term located in that file.

 ## Getting Started

 In order for this application to run on your local computer, you must have Node.js installed as well as the required node modules.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites